azrasking/ShiveWorks/README.md

   * This is topic with transmit (`/return`), command (`/command`), obtain actuation data (`/data`) and status (`/status`) channels for to the specific segment
   * Longest command shall be 128 bytes long
   * Experiment data is stored separately from the message, maximum size is 64kB
+    * Timestamps are stored as 16-bit unsigned integers, so the number shall be between 0 and 65535 only
+    * Actuation value is an 8-bit unsigned integer, so the number shall be between 0 and 255 only
+      * with the exception that a .csv value of -100 means skip this actuation line
+    * The csv file generated for each segment shall be named `1.csv` and formatted with `timestamp, value` format - e.g. `1000,255` on each line

 | Segment Status           | LED Indicator Light |